Codetivity-CA/Codetivity/README.md

 3. If you run into issues, try installing the dependencies individually by running `npm install <module name>`.

 #### Then, run the project
-1. In your terminal, change your directory to `Codetivity/`
 2. Execute 'npm start' command.
 2. Open 'localhost:3000' in your browser to view Codetivity